colevandersWands/reversed-strings/step-throughs/README.md

-These files contain a step-by-step description of how JS executes my solution on 3 specific inputs.
+These files contain step-by-step descriptions of how JS executes your solution on 3 specific inputs.

+You can look through the [demo](https://github.com/elewa-student/String-Reverser/tree/master/step-throughs) to see how this should be done.